 How to Engrave Stainless Steel to Make Pie and Cake Servers with a Cricut Maker

-- Pumpkin Engraving Design from my Free Creative Resource Library (I have LOTS of free engraving designs, so be sure to check them out- I’m adding more all the time)
+- Pumpkin Engraving Design from my Free Creative Resource Library (I have LOTS of free engraving designs, so be sure to check them out- I’m adding more all the time) OR you can use a design from Cricut Access or create your own personalized design.

 - Stainless Steel Cake or Pie Server